wlonk/arcadia/2015-02-post-playtest-2-outline.md

 It’ll be a struggle to make these gender-neutral; I think taking a page from Sagas of the Icelanders is probably the best bet: make most of them heavily gendered, and make a couple that are neutral.

+**TODO** Rewrite the non-actionable and too-similar card draw triggers.
+These are going to be _primary_ now that the cards are the only real action-resolution system.
+Need to be able to get them clearly.

 ### Lady